Russell hurts hamstring in KKR-CSK match; extent of injury uncertain

-Russell hurts hamstring in KKR-CSK match; extent of injury uncertainMonday, September 27, 2021
+Russell hurts hamstring in KKR-CSK match; extent of injury uncertainTuesday, September 28, 2021

 |

-DUBAI, United Arab Emirates (CMC) — Jamaican all-rounder Andre Russell's availability for Kolkata Knight Riders' (KKR) match against Delhi Capitals on Tuesday and the remainder of the Indian Premier League (IPL) is in doubt, after he sustained a hamstring injury on Sunday.
+DUBAI, United Arab Emirates (CMC) — Jamaican all-rounder Andre Russell's availability for Kolkata Knight Riders' (KKR) match against Delhi Capitals today and the remainder of the Indian Premier League (IPL) is now in doubt, after he apparently sustained a hamstring injury on Sunday.

 KKR mentor David Hussey said it was too early to tell how serious the injury is or whether Russell will be ruled out of action.